uchchhwash/vidly/README.md

     -   Can Create A Rental
     -   Can See All Rentals
     -   Can Return A Rental
-    -   Can View All Customers
+    -   Can Add, Edit, View All Customers

 -   **Admin**
     -   All Permissons of a User and…